 Windows 10 Pro for Workstation

-For example, with this variant of the operating system, ReFS (Resilient File System) is the default file system instead of NTFS, adding fault-tolerance, optimization for large data volumes, and automatic error correction.
+Also, Microsoft offers another variant known as Windows 10 Pro for Workstation, which is technically Windows 10 Pro, but with some extra server-grade features.
+For instance, the ReFS (Resilient File System) is the default file system in this edition instead of NTFS, adding fault tolerance, optimization for large data volumes, and automatic error correction.

-Microsoft has also added support for non-volatile memory modules (NVDIMM-N) for persistent memory, which means that writes and reads speeds will always be the fastest possible.
-Additionally, your files will still be there even after switching the computer off.
+Microsoft also includes support for non-volatile memory modules (NVDIMM-N) for persistent memory, which means that writing and reading speeds will always be the fastest possible.
+In addition, your files will still be there even after switching the computer off.

-Using SMB Direct, Windows 10 is bringing support for Remote Direct Memory Access (RDMA), which enables compatible network adapters to run at low latency without impacting the processor performance.
+Using SMB Direct, Windows 10 supports Remote Direct Memory Access (RDMA), which enables compatible network adapters to run at low latency without impacting the processor performance.